idiap/bob/python/doc/Dependencies.rst

   (cf. ticket #46 on the github bug tracker).
 * `Lapack`_: we use this library for mathematical operations on vectors and matrices.
 Any modern version of this library will do.
-* `FFTW`_: provides fast computation of Fourier, Sine and Cosine transforms
 * `Boost`_: is used for our unit test framework and python bindings.
 Any version superior to 1.34 will work.
 * `Python`_: if you want to compile our python bindings we recommend using